timbushey/host_index/README.md

 # host_index
-This index.html page will be for my timbushey.com domain.
+This is the frontpage for timbushey.com domain.
+It is pure html and css with no javascript to keep it simple and fast.